 4. Find Unregistered Business Names

 The internet is a great place to start searching for unregistered trademarked business names that are the same as, or similar to, the business name that you have picked out.
 Simply conducting a search of proposed business names can provide you with a wealth of information.

-The Thomas Register is another great place to keep searching to find more unregistered trademarks.
+Thomasnet (formerly The Thomas Register) is another great place to keep searching to find more unregistered trademarks.
 Thomasnet is a cross-industry website that contains thousands of registered and unregistered trademarks and service marks.
 Another resource that is more tailored to the manufacturing industry is IQS Directory.
 However, you should always keep in mind that there is no "one, complete source" that you can use to be sure that the business name you have chosen is safe.
 It is always best to use more than one search method and be as thorough as possible.

 Network Solutions provides you with another great online tool that you can use to potentially find out the availability of your chosen business name.
 When you go to Network Solutions, you should plug in your desired business name, along with variations, and see if someone else has already reserved a domain name that includes your business name.
 If you find one, you may not be able to use your business name if the person that has reserved the domain name is using it commercially.

 5. Registered Trademarks